ecatmur/stacktrace-from-exception/paper.md

 In several places in the coroutines machinery exceptions are specified as being caught and rethrown, e.g. if the initial suspend throws (before initial *await-resume*), the exception is caught and rethrown to the coroutine caller; from this point onwards, exceptions are caught as if by `...` and `unhandled_exception` is called on the promise.
 This will result in stacktraces retrieved in the caller being truncated to the rethrow point, and not being available at all to `unhandled_exception`.

-It might be possible would be to extend the `[[with_stacktrace]]` attribute to `unhandled_exception`; truncation could be handled by making greater use of automatic object cleanups (which do not interrupt a stacktrace).
+The issue of truncation could be addressed by special wording; implementations may be able to use automatic object cleanups (which do not interrupt a stacktrace).

+`unhandled_exception` could be fixed by allowing the `[[with_stacktrace]` attribute to appertain to member function declarations as well as *exception-declarations*, such that it could be applied to a promise type's `unhandled_exception` member function, thereby directing the implementation to make exception stacktrace available to that handler.

 ## Allocators